Rok-G/Power-BI-Tableau/My_SQL_Automation_Project/Readme.md

 ## Introduction

-📊 Welcome to our dive into the vast ocean of US household income data!
-This project focuses on automating data cleaning processes, aiming to enhance the accuracy and reliability of data analytics in the financial domain.
+📊  This project focuses on automating data cleaning processes, aiming to enhance the accuracy and reliability of data analytics in the financial domain.

-🔍 Discover our SQL queries here: `project_sql` folder

 ## Background